These Sugar Free Oatmeal Cookies are loaded with oats, flaxseed, nuts, fruits and do not have any added sugar.

 How to Make Sugar Free Oatmeal Cookies

-- Add dry ingredients: Add oats and oat flour and mix well.
+- Make the dough: Add oats and oat flour and mix well.
 Don’t be surprised that cookie dough will come out pretty thick.
 Throw in chopped nuts and dried fruit, stir.

-- Bake: Bake cookies for 20 minutes.
-Then remove from the oven and let the cookies cool for a minute before transferring to a wire rack.
-Let them cool completely.
+- Bake and cool: Scoop cookie batter onto baking tray with large cookie scoop or a heaping tablespoon, then flatten with the back.
+Bake in preheated oven for 20 minutes, then remove from the oven and let cookies cool for a minute before transferring to a wire rack to cool completely.

 Tips for Best Results

-- Follow the recipe: For best results, I recommend to follow this cookie recipe as written.
+- Follow the recipe: For best results, I recommend to follow this recipe exactly as written.
 Baking is truly a science!

-- Warm spices: Swap cinnamon for gingerbread spice, pumpkin pie spice or a combination of cinnamon, nutmeg, cloves, ginger or allspice.
+- Spices: Swap cinnamon for pumpkin pie spice or a combination of cinnamon, nutmeg, cloves, ginger or all spice.

 How to Store